NHLI-Respiratory-Epi/drug-codelist-creation/README.md

   		<details><summary><i>Analysis stage</i> [Click to expand]</summary>If you have drug covariates, overlaps in class could present collinearity so you may exclude certain drug codes with overlap.
 (This depends on the size and nature of the codelist itself) </details>
   		<details><summary><i>Adaptation stage</i> [Click to expand]</summary>You might use these tags to adapt your codelist.
 Maybe you only care about single certain mechanism of action, and/or that drug is contraindicated in your study cohort and it doesn't make sense to include it. </details>

       <details><summary><i>What is an example?</i> [Click to expand]</summary>What if we sought to examine the safety of anti-hypertensives (e.g., thiazide diuretics and RAAS-targeting drugs) in HIV patients in CPRD Aurum data, i.e., replicate [this study that utilized US Veterans data](https://doi.org/10.1161/HYPERTENSIONAHA.120.16263) using our broader, repository Ch.2.5 codelist?
 We would be adapt our codelist by retaining codes corresponding to Ch.
 2.5.5 value set (i.e., RAAS-targeting drugs), excluding other value sets (Ch.
 2.5.1-2.5.4; 2.5.8), and consider excluding or performing a senstivity analysis for drug codes we tagged "intentionally overlapping" and located in a different BNF chapter (e.g., within Ch.
-2.5.5 value set we tagged *hydrochlorothiazide/ telmisartan* as a drug also pertaining to Ch.
+2.5.5 value set we tagged <i>hydrochlorothiazide/ telmisartan</i> as a drug also pertaining to Ch.
 2.2 diuretics) </details>

 - **4c) Modify value sets as necessary**    (OPTIONAL)